NoharOSP/Perfect_Works_Build/README.md

 Q) Can the patch be played on real PlayStation hardware?

 A) Yes.
 The patch is routinely tested on PS1, PS2, PS3, PSP and PS Vita, and provided you have patched a clean rom, there should be no compatibility issues.

+Q) Can the patch be played on real PlayStation hardware?

+A) Yes.
+The patch is routinely tested on PS1, PS2, PS3, PSP and PS Vita, and provided you have patched a clean rom, there should be no compatibility issues.

+Q) When I press patch, an empty command prompt briefly shown up, and the file sizes for the ROMs are 0 KB.

+A) This is most likely a result of using the patcher inside OneDrive.
+Move the patcher and its associated files to a directory outside of OneDrive.

 ## Archive: